 Highway 1, the Trans-Canada Highway, accesses Vancouver from points east.
-If planning a driving tour, allow 12 hours from Calgary and five days from Montreal.
+If planning a driving tour, allow 4 hours from Kelowna in the Okanagan Valley, 12 hours from Calgary, and five days from Montreal.
+If you’re arriving in Vancouver from Victoria or Vancouver Island, you’ll need to take your car on a BC Ferries vessel across the Strait of Georgia to the mainland.
 Vancouver is only three hours north of Seattle.
 Take the Interstate 5, which becomes Highway 99 at the United States-Canada border.

-> See Maps for additional information about traveling within and around Vancouver.
+❐ View our Maps section for additional information about traveling within and around Vancouver.

 Whether traveling to Vancouver Island, cruising to Alaska, or simply enjoying the views and fresh air, sailing on the spectacular Pacific Ocean is a highlight of visiting Vancouver!

-Cruise ship facilities at Canada Place serve as a departure point for major cruise lines traveling to Alaska.
-There are more than 250 cruises each year-from mid-May to early October-by 22 different ships.
+The cruise ship facilities at Canada Place serve as a departure point for major cruise lines travelling to Alaska.
+There are more than 22 different ships offering a total of 250 cruises each year, primarily between mid-May and early October.

-See Boat Trips for information on local charters.
+See our Air & Boat page for information on local charters.